XueshunLin/Market-Sales-Analysis/README.md

 pip install -r requirements.txt
 ```

 ## Thank you so much for taking the time reviewing my work!
-Please do not hesitate to contact me if you require any additional information and face and problems.
+Please do not hesitate to contact with me if you require any additional information or face any problems.